nunofhfontes/trader-factory-web/README.md

 # trader-factory-web
-Web Frontend application for the TraderFactory project
+Web Frontend application for the TraderFactory project.